aferri-alstom/vscode-vba/README.md

 ### This is a fork of the repository provided by [spences10](https://github.com/spences10)!
 All credits goes to this amazing guy.

+## Changelog

+- Added snippet for add a variable with custom type.

 ## Syntax Highlighting